Rakshithasshetty/imageprocessing/README.md

 1.75	3.0	2.125

-# 8. to find sum of nieghbor matrix
+# 8. To find sum of nieghbor matrix
 Given a M x N matrix, find sum of all K x K sub-matrix 2.
 Given a M x N matrix and a cell (i, j), find sum of all elements of the matrix in constant time except the elements present at row i & column j of the matrix.
 Given a M x N matrix, calculate maximum sum submatrix of size k x k in a given M x N matrix in O (M*N) time.
 Here, 0 < k < M, N.
 ## code
 import numpy as np def sumNeighbors(M,x,y): l = [] for i in range(max(0,x-1),x+2): # max(0,x-1), such that no negative values in range() for j in range(max(0,y-1),y+2): try: t = M[i][j] l.append(t) except IndexError: # if entry doesn't exist pass return sum(l)-M[x][y] # exclude the entry itself